namrata4447/Aatmani-Project-Doc/README.md

 #### Workflow 8
 ##### Horizontal Pod Autoscaler (HPA) set up
-HPA is a form of autoscaling that increases or decreases the number of pods in a replication controller, deployment, replica set, or stateful set based on CPU utilization—the scaling is horizontal because it affects the number of instances rather than the resources allocated to a single container.
+HorizontalPodAutoscaler controls the scale of a Deployment and its ReplicaSet based on the  CPU resource  utilization.
-HPA can make scaling decisions based on custom or externally provided metrics and works automatically after initial configuration.
-All you need to do is define the MIN and MAX number of replicas.
+All you need to do is define the MIN and MAX number of replicas for your application.
 Once configured, the Horizontal Pod Autoscaler controller is in charge of checking the metrics and then scaling your replicas up or down accordingly.
 By default, HPA checks metrics every 15 seconds.
 - In this project we have enabled the HPA autoscaling to true in prod-values.yml for prod environment.
 > link used: